-"Where did that hunter go?" questions Dark Shadow.
+"Where did that hunter go?" questions Dark Shadow

 This week-end and this week too, we are having many hunters all around us.
 I think with the economic situation with the way it is, more people are out hunting.
 There have been lots of deer out here.
 I have seen many trucks go by yesterday and today with deer in the back.
 I am not a hunter myself, though I grew up in a family of hunters.
 I always have a soft heart for the animals.
-But I understand the importance of getting meat for your family.
+I understand the importance of getting meat for your family.
 Especially since I am a meat eater myself.
-And this is the good type of meat with nothing put into those animals except what they pick up from the farmers' fields.
+This is the good type of meat with nothing put into those animals, except what they pick up from the farmers' fields.
 We were lucky enough to find a very fresh deer carcass for our dog, Nikita yesterday.
 She NEEDS fresh wild meat every now and then.
 She is a very contented girl today, knowing that is outside waiting for her.

 Tawny says, "what hunter?
 I want more hay!"

 Two of our horses, Dark Shadow and Georgie Girl used to be afraid of so many things.
 Since they have now been here for ten years, not much scares them.
 Sometimes guys go by on four wheelers or snowmobiles.
 It doesn't even get their attention.
 The guys that go slower tend to get more attention from these girls.
 They especially like people going by on horses or walking.
 They will go right up to the fence to look at them.

 "I am the "Boss Mare" and no hunter will make me go inside!" says Georgie.